OpenRL-Lab/openrl-docs/source_files/intro/index_en.rst

 In the following section on `Quick Start <../quick_start/index.html>`_ , we will introduce how to install the OpenRL framework, and demonstrate how to use OpenRL through simple examples.

+Users can also check the algorithms and environments supported by OpenRL, as well as obtain corresponding code in the `Gallery <https://github.com/OpenRL-Lab/openrl/blob/main/Gallery.md>`_.

 Citing OpenRL
 ------------------------